 - Physical damage to passenger vehicles, roadways, surrounding areas, and buildings

 - Photographs of the crash scene showing damage, weather, and road conditions

 - Vehicle black box or event data recorder (EDR) information

 - Testimonies from expert witnesses like traffic forensic experts and traffic accident reconstructionists

-Parties who are partially responsible in a collision may still be able to recover compensation.
-Under South Carolina’s 51% rule, a party 50% or less at fault in the accident can still receive compensation, and the percentage of their fault is deducted from their compensation amount.
-In bus accidents, the bus driver, another driver, the bus company, or a manufacturer are most likely to be the most at-fault parties.
-Your attorney will examine evidence including your medical records to determine the amount of compensation you should rightfully be awarded following the accident that caused your damages.
+Parties who are partially responsible for a collision may still be able to recover compensation.
+Under South Carolina’s 51% rule, a party 50% or less at fault in the accident can still receive compensation in the bus accident case, and the percentage of their fault is deducted from their compensation amount.
+In bus accidents, the bus driver, another driver, the bus company, or a manufacturer is most likely to be the most at-fault parties.
+Your attorney will examine the evidence, including medical records, to determine the amount of compensation you should be awarded following the accident.

-There are many reasons why bus accidents are harmful, but the biggest reason is that the injuries victims can suffer from can be severe.
-Let’s take a look at the potential injuries that can be caused in an accident involving public transportation.
+Bus accidents are harmful for many reasons, but the biggest reason is that the injuries victims suffer from can be severe.
+Let’s look at the injuries that bus accidents can cause.

-Just like collisions with other motor vehicles, wrecks involving buses can cause accident injuries.
+Just like collisions with other motor vehicles, accidents involving buses can cause severe injuries.
 Much like large trucks, buses are larger and weigh more than regular-sized vehicles.
-What’s unique about buses compared to other vehicles is that even though they carry many people, the passengers inside usually aren’t wearing seatbelts, even when they’re provided.
+What’s unique about buses compared to other vehicles is that even though they carry many people, the passengers inside usually don’t wear seatbelts, even if available.

 Since passengers on public transportation most likely aren’t wearing seatbelts to keep them strapped in, they can suffer more injuries in a collision when their bodies are thrown in the cabin.
-Here are some of the most common injuries that occur in a bus accident:
+Here are some of the most common injuries that occur to a bus accident victim:

 - Broken bones